Spring is Coming

 While they won't make a bunion vanish, orthotics are a game-changer for managing pain.
 These inserts are designed to correct alignment issues and reduce the pressure that aggravates the big toe joint.
 Aetrex helps to provide targeted relief with orthotics that feature our signature arch support to properly biomechanically align your body.
 This takes stress off the forefoot and helps to slow the progression of the bunion.
 According to the Mayo Clinic, using over-the-counter arch supports can help distribute pressure evenly and reduce your symptoms.

-Use Bunion Pads to Reduce Friction
+Try Bunion Pads to Prevent Rubbing

 Sometimes the simplest solutions are the most effective.
 Bunion pads are small, non-medicated cushions that you place directly over the bunion.
 Think of them as a soft barrier between your sensitive skin and the inside of your shoe.
 This little buffer significantly reduces the friction and rubbing that can cause pain and irritation, especially during a long walk.
 They are an easy and inexpensive way to make your shoes more comfortable throughout the day, allowing you to focus on your activities instead of your feet.